ewhac/blender-import-vs3d/object_format.md

     2 2 4 0
 ```

-Once `detail_count` detail polygons have been read, normal polygons may
+Once `detail_count` detail polygons have been read, additional normal
-follow.
+polygons may follow.

 Detail polygons are not recursive; only a single level is supported.